Call the Midwife series two episode five Writer: Heidi Thomas; Director: China Moo-Young

 For example, Estella Tincknell observes a newspaper critic’s comparison between the style of Call the Midwife and the paintings of Vermeer, which Tincknell sees as an accusation that ‘the programme’s aesthetics are over-ambitious’ for a drama of this type.
-In defence, Tincknell argues that the series ‘refuses to reproduce the conventional grimy aesthetic of social realism that has become conflated with representations of working-class experience.’16 This makes Call the Midwife an extension of ‘the new social realism’, a trend for stylistic innovation in popular forms as a solution to the perception that British television cannot or will not ‘continue to tell stories using the old naturalist/realist forms prevalent in the 1960s and 1970s’.17 The comparison with Vermeer recalls the approach taken by director of photography Jack Cardiff to the Michael Powell and Emeric Pressburger film Black Narcissus (1948), another text about an order of nuns working in a different environment.
-Cardiff often related cinematography to painting – ‘light is the principal agent for both’ – and the documentary Cameraman: The Life and Work of Jack Cardiff compared an image from the film with a Vermeer painting (above).18 There are several stylistic touches in this episode of Call the Midwife which recall moments in Black Narcissus: even in the two sequences discussed above, there is the track round an object into the Chapel (one discovers Sister Clodagh at a key moment leading up the film’s climax), the dissolve that underlines Sister Bernadette’s conflicted sense of identity (a dazzling slow dissolve bridges Sister Clodagh’s past romance and present devotion), the sudden, shocking presence of red in Trixie’s nail varnish (a distant cousin of the operatic flourish of Sister Ruth’s lipstick) and even the climactic single drops of nail varnish and blood (just as a few hand-administered splashes of water herald the storms at the film’s close).
-These observations go beyond questions of influence and, following Tincknell, into a questioning of critical expectations of how certain groups are entitled to be treated.
+In defence, Tincknell argues that the series ‘refuses to reproduce the conventional grimy aesthetic of social realism that has become conflated with representations of working-class experience.’15 This makes Call the Midwife an extension of ‘the new social realism’, a trend for stylistic innovation in popular forms as a solution to the perception that British television cannot or will not ‘continue to tell stories using the old naturalist/realist forms prevalent in the 1960s and 1970s’.16 The comparison with Vermeer recalls the approach taken by director of photography Jack Cardiff to the Michael Powell and Emeric Pressburger film Black Narcissus (1948), another text about an order of nuns working in a different environment.
+Cardiff often related cinematography to painting – ‘light is the principal agent for both’ – and the documentary Cameraman: The Life and Work of Jack Cardiff compared an image from the film with a Vermeer painting (above).17 There are several stylistic touches in this episode of Call the Midwife which recall moments in Black Narcissus: even in the two sequences discussed above, there is the track round an object into the Chapel (one discovers Sister Clodagh at a key moment leading up the film’s climax), the dissolve that underlines Sister Bernadette’s conflicted sense of identity (a dazzling slow dissolve bridges Sister Clodagh’s past romance and present devotion), the sudden, shocking presence of red in Trixie’s nail varnish (a distant cousin of the operatic flourish of Sister Ruth’s lipstick) and even the climactic single drops of nail varnish and blood (just as a few hand-administered splashes of water herald the storms at the film’s close).
+These observations go beyond questions of influence (there are clearer antecedents such as the saturation of the frame following drops of red on white in Hitchcock’s Marnie).
+Instead, following Tincknell, they help to question critical expectations of how certain groups are entitled to be treated.

 It is true that the series does not always smoothly resolve or even at times address its own class tensions, but the sequences discussed above demonstrate that the series at times problematises the ‘ideal of white, middle-class femininity’.
 There are storylines in which those values are shown to be inadequate to understanding the needs of working-class women in Poplar.
 One of the series’ early tropes involves Jenny Lee learning from, as much as educating, mothers in her care; in this episode, Jenny advises Mr Harding that Nora should be more careful in case she accidentally injures herself again, which is a pointed comment that expresses her awareness of what Nora is trying to do and frustration at not being able to prevent the unfolding situation.
 After Nora ends up seriously ill in hospital as a result of her surgery, Jenny is upset at not being able to help and uncertain about what she could have done.
 Nora’s recovery is connected with the family’s relocation to better accommodation (represented by the family moving freely on green fields) as concerted effort by the state affects a solution.
 Mature Jenny (the voice of Vanessa Redgrave) looks back on these events from the present day, in a speech that discounts the rhetoric of sin featured earlier in the episode and resolves the enforced absence of help by drawing a powerful parallel of its own: